paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 CLI operations and methods of configuration have been deprecated or removed, including those crucial to the functioning of the buildpack as it exists today.

+* _Throughout this document, Yarn Berry (> 2.x) and Yarn Classic (1.x) will be
+  referred to as "Berry" and "Classic" respectively._

 ## Proposal

-Yarn Berry seems to represent the direction in which the project is headed, as [stated by its lead maintainer](https://dev.to/arcanis/introducing-yarn-2-4eh1#conclusion).
-Given this, and the extent of the changes to the CLI, this RFC proposes that a `yarn-berry-install` buildpack be created to enable the new installation workflows.
+Berry seems to represent the direction in which the project is headed, as [stated by its lead maintainer](https://dev.to/arcanis/introducing-yarn-2-4eh1#conclusion).
+Given this, and the extent of the changes to the CLI, this RFC proposes that Berry workflows be included in the `yarn-install` buildpack under two separate codepaths/packages.

 ## Motivation

-As developers continue to adopt Yarn Berry, demand for the Node.js buildpack to support it has steadily increased.
+As developers continue to adopt Berry, demand for the Node.js buildpack to support it has steadily increased.